 When Should I Start Handling My Bearded Dragon?

-So you want to start handling your dragon more often, but you’re not sure when or how to start.
+So you want to start handling your dragon more often, but you’re unsure when or how to start.

-All bearded dragons are different, and some don’t enjoy being picked up and petted, at least at first.
+All bearded dragons are different; some don’t enjoy being picked up and petted, at least at first.

-Perhaps you’re worried about hurting your baby dragon by picking them up and handling them too roughly.
+Perhaps you’re worried about hurting your baby dragon by roughly picking them up and handling them too.

 Hatchlings are very fragile, so it is best to avoid handling them until they are large and strong enough to move around independently.